TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 The Redis Community versions targeted in the rest of this document is Redis 8 or above.
 As a matter of fact, the way to configure Redis from the previous version is different starting Redis version 8.
-If you need to run a Redis version prior to version 8, this is covered at the end of the document.

 ## Running the containers with the Redis instance